Table of Contents

 The archipelago consists of two main islands, East Falkland and West Falkland, alongside over 700 smaller islands, forming a total land area comparable to the state of Connecticut.
 The landscape is characterized by rolling peatlands, quartzite ridges, and extensive white sand beaches.
 Its climate is cool, windy, and maritime, often challenging for agriculture but ideal for its native wildlife.
 The capital, Stanley, houses nearly 90% of the Islands' population of roughly 3,800 people.

 Strategically, the Falklands sit near the Drake Passage and Cape Horn, controlling vital shipping lanes between the Atlantic and Pacific Oceans.
 This position, coupled with the potential for hydrocarbons and rich fishing grounds within its Exclusive Economic Zone (EEZ), underpins much of the modern economic security and geopolitical interest in the islands.
 The Falkland Islands Government (FIG) manages these resources, balancing development with a strong mandate for environmental stewardship.
-The Islands' remote location has also shaped a fiercely independent and self-sufficient community.
+The Islands' remote location has also shaped a fiercely independent and self-sufficient community, with strong maritime traditions that date back centuries.

 The Avian Capital of the South Atlantic: Penguin Habitats